-The process of making the chocolate bowls using a balloon is fairly simple and I show you how in the video below, but it you’d like to see a more detailed step-by-step tutorial, check out my Grinch Candy Cups post.
+The process of making the chocolate bowls using a balloon is fairly simple and I show you how in the video below, but if you’d like to see a more detailed step-by-step tutorial, check out my Grinch Candy Cups post.

 Use either pure white chocolate which has been melted and tempered or white candy melts that have been simply melted to make the edible bowls then decorate them using pure dark chocolate or black candy melts.
 You can find detailed instructions for working with chocolate and candy melts on my Chocolate Making Tips page.